AdrienFabre/CV/README.md

 More about my journey at [adrienfabre.dev](http://adrienfabre.dev/).

-I have just graduated from [Makers software engineering bootcamp](https://makers.tech/), I am looking for place where I can contribute to a culture of innovation, continuous progress and diversity, a role where I can consolidate and extend my programming knowledge, notably in a compiled language, while also gaining exposure to product management and DevOps.
+I have just graduated from [Makers software engineering bootcamp](https://makers.tech/), I am looking for a role where I can contribute to a culture of innovation, continuous progress and diversity, a role where I can consolidate and extend my programming knowledge, notably in a compiled language, while also gaining exposure to product management and DevOps.

 More about what I learnt on [my Makers Portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio).

 ## Projects

-Each project has contributed to my learnings at [Makers Academy](https://github.com/makersacademy).The focus has been to learn to learn faster and to implement the best practices, notably Test Driven Development and Agile Scrum methodologies.
+Each project has contributed to my learnings at [Makers Academy](https://github.com/makersacademy).
+The focus has been to learn to learn faster and to implement the best practices, notably Test Driven Development and Agile Scrum methodologies.
-I created this [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio) to anchore my learnings.
+I created this [Makers portfolio](https://github.com/AdrienFabre/makers_coding_bootcamp_portfolio) to anchor my learnings.

 The following projects are full-stack projects where I focused on learning Team Work, Scrum and Version Control in addition of new languages.